Many businesses still wonder whether it’s worth having a company blog or not.

 As shown in the diagram, companies with blogging efforts generated 55% more website traffic than the sample that didn’t blog at all.

-Another great example is the case of Ahrefs.
-With blogging, they managed to get 1,136% traffic growth in three years (starting from 15,000 monthly visitors).
-During two years, they were posting two blog articles per week and then minimized the efforts to just one text a week.
+Another great example is Ahrefs.
+With blogging, they got 1136% traffic growth in three years (starting from 15,000 monthly visitors).
+For two years, they were posting two blog articles per week and then minimized the efforts to just one text a week.

 Blog Articles Facilitate Social Media Exposure

-Besides social media presence, every time you create well-written, high-quality blog content, you generate customer engagement.
-The blog posts can be shared on various social platforms, increasing brand awareness and giving you free exposure to potential new customers.
+Besides social media presence, creating well-written, high-quality content generate customer engagement.
+The blog content can be shared on various social platforms, increasing brand awareness and giving you free exposure to potential new customers.
 But that’s not everything.

 When it comes to social platforms, blogging can also save you time and money.
 Instead of hiring a social media content creator, you may post a lead of your fresh blog post and then support it with a link to a full article.

-This strategy is used by SellersAndFriends, one of the top websites offering goods in MMO games.
+This strategy is used by Overgear, one of the top websites offering goods in MMO games.
 And it helps them generate pretty good engagement rates.

 Blog Posts Personify Your Company